 DisMax Free Text Query Builder

 Similar to the previous one, but it groups some of the subqueries.
-The score for the group will be the maximum score of the subqueries that belong to that group (and not the sum).
+The score for the group will be the maximum score of the subqueries that belong to that group, not the sum.
 Hybris uses its custom relevancy formula (multiMaxScore).
-The details on this topic see the last section of this article.
-The Dismax Query Builder also supports quotes in the query, boosting, sloppiness and fuzziness.
-This query builder supports the parameters “groupByQueryType” and “tie”.- Group By Query Type.
-It changes the way of grouping disjunction max queries.
-If set to true, it also groups queries by type (where the types are: free text query, free text fuzzy query, free text wildcard query).
+For details on this topic, see the last section of this article.

 Understanding MultiMax Query Parser

-Hybris uses custom Multimax query parser developed by SAP for two query builders, DisMax and Default.
+Hybris uses the custom MultiMax query parser developed by SAP for two query builders, DisMax and Default.
 The plugin is very simple, but you need to know that it modifies the way the score is calculated.
-The easiest way of explaining it is demonstrating the internals by example.
-Let’s take the following sample documents for experimenting: Document #1.- id: “doc1”

 (title_text_en:"first" OR description_text_en:first) OR (title_text_en:"titleC" OR description_text_en:"titleC")